Australian Ninja Warrior season 5

 The fifth season of the sports entertainment reality competition series Australian Ninja Warrior premiered on 20 June 2021 on the Nine Network.
 The season is hosted by Rebecca Maddern, Ben Fordham, Shane Crawford and Nick Kyrgios.

 Production

 The Nine Network announced a fifth season on 16 September 2020.
 Casting applications are open until 30 November 2020.
 The series was again relocated, filming took place in Homebush, Sydney.
-In June 2021, Nine announced Nick Kyrgios would be joining the series as a sideline commentator alongside Shane Crawford, Andrew Flintoff didn't be returning due to travel challenges and a busy schedule.
+In June 2021, Nine announced Nick Kyrgios would be joining the series as a sideline commentator alongside Shane Crawford, Andrew Flintoff didn't return for this season due to travel challenges and a busy schedule.
 In October, it is announced that Ben Fordham won't return for season 6, opting to focus on his radio career.